-• Space Data-as-a-Service and Insights: We plan to be a global provider of space-based data and insights by exclusively collecting data that only can be captured from space with no terrestrial alternatives.
+We plan to be a global provider of space-based data and insights by collecting data from space with no equivalent terrestrial alternatives.
 We plan to initially focus on creating offerings in earth-based observations and Space situational awareness.
 These decisions are reinforced by the growing and large addressable markets they represent.